github/codeql/docs/query-metadata-style-guide.md

 *   Where you reference another program element, link to it if possible using a substitution (`$@`).
 Links should be used inline in the sentence, rather than as parenthesised lists or appositions.
 *   When a message contains multiple links, construct a sentence that has the most variable link (that is, the link with most targets) last.
 For further information, see [Defining select statements](https://help.semmle.com/QL/learn-ql/ql/writing-queries/select-statement.html)

-See the following pages for examples of alert messages:
+For examples of select clauses and alert messages, see the query source files at the following pages:

 *   [C/C++ queries](https://wiki.semmle.com/pages/viewpage.action?pageId=19334052)
 *   [C# queries](https://wiki.semmle.com/display/CSHARP/C%23+queries)